haidaraM/ansible-playbook-grapher/README.md

   --ask-vault-password, --ask-vault-pass
                         ask for vault password --include-role-tasks  Include the tasks of the role in the graph.
-  --skip-tags SKIP_TAGS
+  --open-protocol-custom-formats OPEN_PROTOCOL_CUSTOM_FORMATS
+                        The custom formats to use as URLs for the nodes in the graph.
+Required if --open-protocol-handler is set to custom.
+You should provide a JSON formatted string like: {"file": "", "folder": ""}.
+Example: If you want to open folders (roles) inside the browser and files (tasks) in vscode, set this to '{"file": "vscode://file/{path}:{line}:{column}", "folder": "{path}"}'
+  --open-protocol-handler {browser,vscode,custom}
+                        The protocol to use to open the nodes when double clicking on them in the browser.
+Supported values are 'browser' (default), 'vscode' and 'custom'.
+For the 'browser', a double click opens folders (roles) and download files (since it may not be able to render them).
+For 'vscode', the folders and files will be opened inside the editor.
+For 'custom', you need to set a custom format with --open-protocol-custom-formats --skip-tags SKIP_TAGS
-                        only run plays and tasks whose tags do not match these values
-  --vault-id VAULT_IDS  the vault identity to use --vault-password-file VAULT_PASSWORD_FILES, --vault-pass-file VAULT_PASSWORD_FILES
+                        only run plays and tasks whose tags do not match these values --vault-id VAULT_IDS  the vault identity to use --vault-password-file VAULT_PASSWORD_FILES, --vault-pass-file VAULT_PASSWORD_FILES
                         vault password file
-  --version             show program's version number and exit --view                Automatically open the resulting SVG file with your
+  --version             show program's version number and exit --view                Automatically open the resulting SVG file with your system’s default viewer application for the file type
-                        system’s default viewer application for the file type -e EXTRA_VARS, --extra-vars EXTRA_VARS
+  -e EXTRA_VARS, --extra-vars EXTRA_VARS
-                        set additional variables as key=value or YAML/JSON, if filename prepend with @
-  -h, --help            show this help message and exit -i INVENTORY, --inventory INVENTORY
+                        set additional variables as key=value or YAML/JSON, if filename prepend with @ -h, --help            show this help message and exit -i INVENTORY, --inventory INVENTORY
                         specify inventory host path or comma separated host list.
   -o OUTPUT_FILENAME, --output-file-name OUTPUT_FILENAME
                         Output filename without the '.svg' extension.
-Default:
-                        <playbook>.svg
-  -s, --save-dot-file   Save the dot file used to generate the graph.
+Default: <playbook>.svg -s, --save-dot-file   Save the dot file used to generate the graph.
-  -t TAGS, --tags TAGS  only run plays and tasks tagged with these values -v, --verbose         verbose mode (-vvv for more, -vvvv to enable
+  -t TAGS, --tags TAGS  only run plays and tasks tagged with these values -v, --verbose         verbose mode (-vvv for more, -vvvv to enable connection debugging)
-                        connection debugging)
 ```

 ## Configuration: ansible.cfg